Signs and Symptoms of Cystic Fibrosis

 - Rectal prolapse: Rectal prolapse is a condition in which the lining of the rectum pushes out through the anus.
 It usually occurs during a bowel movement.
 This is a well-recognized but rare complication in young children with CF.

-In the hepatobiliary system (the liver and the secretions from the liver), which is damaged in about 25% to 30% of all CF patients, malfunctioning secretion can cause liver disease and gallstones, leading to pain and jaundice (yellowing of the skin):
+In the hepatobiliary system (the liver and the secretions from the liver), which is damaged in about 25 to 30 percent of all CF patients, malfunctioning secretion can cause liver disease and gallstones, leading to pain and jaundice (yellowing of the skin):

 Reproductive tract abnormalities that people with CF often experience include: